 Next are the obvious costs associated with compensation as well as benefits, such as workers compensation, vacation, sick pay, and other benefits provided by the institution.

 Additionally, there are some “hidden” costs that many people do not think about.
 For example, there is insurance, uniforms, and other general overhead expenses.
-These are required to support a successful guard team and can end up costing much more than you may even realize.
+These are required to support a successful security team and can end up costing much more than you may even realize.

-Finally, there are costs that go above the “base” cost for security guards.
+Finally, there are costs that go above the “base” cost for security personnel.
 Many times, overtime is required to cover vacations or sick time.
 In some cases, overtime may be required to support increased hours because of special exhibits or functions.

 Security guards are costly, and in the current market environment effectively managing this expense is a top priority for museums.